-Attached hereto as Exhibits A and B, respectively, are executed copies of the Bond Purchase Agreement and the Official Statement dated November 8, 2011.
+Attached hereto as Exhibits 1 and 2, respectively, are executed copies of the Bond Purchase Agreement and the Official Statement dated May 16, 2012.

-Pursuant to Section 12 of the Ordinance, the undersigned hereby makes the following determinations: (a) the principal amount of the Bonds is \$416,345,000, and the designation of the Bonds and principal amount of the Series 2011A Bonds and of the Taxable Series 2011B Bonds are set forth in the first paragraph hereof, (b) the Bonds are issued as Current Interest Bonds in denominations of \$5,000 or any integral multiple thereof, none of which are sold as Retail Bonds, (c) the Bonds mature and are subject to redemption as set forth in Schedules IA-B attached hereto, (d) the principal amounts and interest rates on the Current Interest Bonds is set forth in Schedules IA-B attached hereto, (e) proceeds of the Taxable Series 2011B Bonds in the amount of \$86,500,000 have been used for the refunding of Outstanding Indebtedness and applied toward the payment, on November 30, 2011, of those general obligation commercial paper notes of the City described in Schedule IB, and, in connection therewith, none of the proceeds of the Bonds have been used for a payment under any Existing Interest Rate Exchange Agreement, (f) the Bonds are issued in book-entry form; the book entry depository is The Depository Trust Company, (g) the sale price of the Bonds is as set forth in the first paragraph hereof, (h) the Underwriters of the Bonds are as set forth above, and (i) the Bond Registrar for the Bonds is Wells Fargo Bank, National Association, Chicago, Illinois.
+Pursuant to Section 12 of the Ordinance, the undersigned hereby makes the following determinations: (a) the principal amount of the Bonds is \$594,850,000, and the designation of the Bonds and principal amount of the Series 2012A Bonds, of the Taxable Series 2012B Bonds and of the Series 2012C Bonds are set forth in the first paragraph hereof, (b) the Bonds are issued as Current Interest Bonds in denominations of \$5,000 or any integral multiple thereof, none of which are sold as Retail Bonds, (c) the Bonds mature and are subject to redemption as set forth in Schedules IA-B-C attached hereto, (d) the principal amounts and interest rates on the Current Interest Bonds is set forth in Schedules IA-B-C attached hereto, (e) proceeds of the Taxable Series 2012B and Series 2012C Bonds have been used for the refunding of Outstanding Indebtedness described in Schedule ID, and, in connection therewith, none of the proceeds of the Bonds have been used for a payment under any Existing Interest Rate Exchange Agreement; the City is replacing all prior designations of General Obligation Bonds supporting the Notional Principal Amount (as defined in the swap agreement described below) under an interest rate swap agreement dated December 18, 2003, between the City and Goldman Sachs Capital Markets, L.P., pursuant to notice thereunder, (f) taxes levied for the year 2011 for the payment of refunded Outstanding Indebtedness will be applied to pay the principal of and interest on the Bonds and the principal of and interest due on certain General Obligation Paper Notes of the City due on or before January 1, 2013, (g) the Bonds are issued in book-entry form; the book entry depository is The Depository Trust Company, (h) the sale price of the Bonds is as set forth in the first paragraph hereof, (i) the Underwriters of the Bonds are as set forth above, and (j) the Bond Registrar for the Bonds is Amalgamated Bank of Chicago, Illinois and the refunding Escrow Agents are those described in Schedule ID.